gravity-ui/uikit/src/components/Alert/README.md

 ### Theme

-`normal` - the main theme (used by default).
+`normal` - main theme (used by default).

-`info` - the theme used for any kind of regular information.
+`info` - used for any kind of regular information.

-`success` - the theme used for positive information.
+`success` - used for positive information.

-`warning` - the theme used for information which needs attention.
+`warning` - used for information which needs attention.

-`danger` - the theme used for hazard information.
+`danger` - used for hazard information.

 <!--LANDING_BLOCK
 <ExampleBlock